Apprenticeships explained

 End Point Assessment (EPA) comes at the end of the apprenticeship journey and is carried out by an external organisation.
 EPA involves a range of assessment methods and differs depending on the type of apprenticeship.

-It may include things like a competency-based interview, a professional discussion to demonstrate knowledge and an assessment of your portfolio of evidence.
+It may include a competency-based interview, a professional discussion to demonstrate knowledge and an assessment of your portfolio of evidence.

 How to fund apprenticeships